 Engaging in dialogue with the relevant blogs in your niche is a great way to get noticed, and it can lead to links back.
 Bloggers definitely watch who is linking to them thanks to Technorati, and you can take the initiative by linking out first before looking for one in return.

 Simply linking out for the sake of linking won’t accomplish much for your backlink profile, especially with bloggers who gets lots of links.
 The key is to be strategic about how you link and what your say.

 It’s just like any other conversation.
 Join in and add your two cents, but make sure you’ve got something substantive to say that will reflect well on you.
 Use a great headline to make sure you are noticed, and then deliver the goods.
 And since your cornerstone content is the foundation of what the conversation is likely about, finding a way to mention it in the context of the dialogue will naturally bring it to the attention of influencers in your field.

 3. Networking Emails

-The days of flat out link begging are fading, but you can still reach out to other bloggers as a way to raise your own profile.
+The days of flat out link begging are fading, but you can still reach out to other bloggers to enhance your off-page SEO strategy.
 Again, can you figure out what’s in it for them?